Skip to main content

 INITIAL POLICY POSITION

 The next Local Government elections are in October 2025.
 This page will highlight our ideas and policies we believe will achieve a Better Wellington.
-We will build on six Policy Pillars to which we will urge and ask all candidates to support and stand by.
-These will be added here in due course.
+We will build on Policy Pillars that will be based on data and polling and we will urge and ask all candidates to support and stand by these pillars.

 Our initial policies and value statements are:

-It’s time to rein in excessive and unnecessary costs.
+• It’s time to rein in excessive and unnecessary costs.
 The Council has spent millions of dollars on consultants and bureaucrats.
 All spending must be re-assessed.
 Back to the drawing board!
-Less is more.

-Better Wellington seeks a freeze on the employment of new staff and it must cut back on existing staff numbers.
-Did you know there are 58 staff employed in communications?
+• Better Wellington seeks a freeze on the employment of new staff and it must cut back on existing staff numbers.
+Did you know there are around 58 staff employed in communications?
 What do they do?
-Or 38 staff in the office of Climate Change.
+Or the 38 staff in the office of Climate Change.

 Time to re-think the machine!

-Wellington cannot function unless its match-fit and operational.
+• Wellington cannot function unless its match-fit and operational.
 The “nice-to-haves” must be put on hold and instead focus on critical basic infrastructure and services.
 This must be a priority.
-The current Council has dropped the ball!
-Did we really need a $200 million library to be rebuilt when the smaller satellite ones are working well?